 Sheikh Zayed, the late President of the UAE, was a renowned environmentalist who spearheaded a number of tree-planting programmes in his lifetime and helped transform swaths of the barren desert landscape into pockets of lush greenery.

-The Wild Ghaf is a drought – tolerant, evergreen tree which is, possibly, the sturdiest plant of the harsh desert environment, an indigenous species, specific to the UAE, Oman and Saudi Arabia.
+The Wild Ghaf is a drought-tolerant, evergreen tree.
+In other words it is probably the sturdiest plant of the harsh desert environment, an indigenous species, specific to the UAE, Oman and Saudi Arabia.

 In the UAE, it can be seen growing on low sand dunes, undulating sand sheets and along margins of gravel plains mostly near the coastal regions in the emirates of Abu Dhabi, Dubai, Sharjah and Ras Al Khaimah.

 The presence of Ghaf in an area indicates that there is water underground.
 The tree taps water stored deep in the sand, its roots penetrating as deep as 30 meters to access it.
 Thus, Ghaf is able to withstand very low rainfall and still stay green.